/r/golang/

 r/golang

-r/golang is a subreddit with 363k members.
-The most common kinds of discussions are advice requests and self-promotion, and the community frequently discusses go, looking for, golang, struggling, and library, and they frequently recommend/review tech stack, backend framework, and programming languages.
+r/golang is a subreddit with 367k members.
+The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses go, looking for, golang, struggling, and library, and they frequently recommend/review tech stack, backend framework, and api framework.

 Ask questions and post articles about the Go programming language and related tools, events etc.